 Gaspar Noe’s psychedelic foray into the drug-soaked, neon-lit underbelly of central Tokyo is an acutely realised claustrophobic nightmare; a cacophony of wincing lights, narrow corridors and squalid rooms where humans scrabble to procreate and self-destruct in an unrelenting cycle of misery and personal tragedy.
-Yes, it’s quite long and very grandiose: a two-and-three-quarter hour tour de force.
-Love it or hate it, you won’t forget it.
+It’s long and grandiose, beautiful and repellent; a two-and-three-quarter hour tour de force.

-Enter the Void begins with small-time drug dealer Oscar taking a hit of hyper-hallucinogen DMT before heading out to a strobe-lit nightclub called The Void, where he is shot dead by police in a drugs raid.
+Enter the Void begins with small-time drug dealer Oscar taking a hit of super-hallucinogen DMT before heading out to a strobe-lit nightclub called The Void, where he is shot dead by police in a drugs raid.
 He dies on a toilet cubicle floor and his ‘spirit’ leaves his body, free to float above Tokyo and silently observe the action.
-From this point onwards, the film consists of a series of flashbacks, recalled childhood episodes leading up to – and after – Oscar and his sister’s parent’s death.
-The film follows Oscar’s point of view through psychedelic visuals and disembodied aerial views of the city as he follows his sister Linda around Tokyo…
+From this point onwards, the film consists of a series of flashbacks, recalled childhood episodes leading up to – and after – Oscar and his sister’s parents’ death.

-Far-out spiritual rebirth references aside, the overriding tone is hollow.
-Despite overwhelming visual and aural stimulation, Enter the Void retains a bleak stance on human existence and the theme of reincarnation remains joyless and cold.
-It could just be the remaining DMT in Oscar’s dying brain, after all – an articulation of his fears of life after his death.
+Far-out spiritual rebirth references aside, the overriding tone is bleak.
+Despite overwhelming visual and aural stimulation, Enter the Void has a hollow stance on human existence, and the theme of reincarnation remains joyless and cold.
+It could just be the remaining DMT in Oscar’s dying brain, after all.
 Everything continues, and Noe’s players stumble through the grubby streets in search of the three things displayed by a neon sign above the strip club where Linda works: ‘MONEY, SEX, POWER’.
-Like a debauched counterpart to Fitzgerald’s eyes of Dr. T.J Eckleburg, this aggressive triplet of proclamations glares down over Noe’s night-time Tokyo, a paradigm of modern-day sleaze, extravagance and emptiness.
+This aggressive triplet of proclamations towers over Noe’s night-time Tokyo, a paradigm of modern-day sleaze, extravagance and emptiness.